ddd-crew/core-domain-charts/README.md

 You can augment your Core Domain Charts with the dependencies between your bounded contexts and the type of [Team Topologies](https://github.com/TeamTopologies) Interaction Mode in play.

 ### Architecture Migration
-With a slight tweak of the y axis label, core domain charts can be used to plan the order in which you migrate from your current architecture to your target architecture.
+With a slight tweak of the y-axis label, core domain charts can be used to plan the order in which you migrate from your current architecture to your target architecture.

 ![alt text](resources/architecture-migration-core-domain-chart.jpg "Architecture Migration Core Domain Chart")